instructure/paseto/README.md

 ## What is Paseto? ##

 Paseto (Platform-Agnostic SEcurity TOkens) is a specification and reference implementation for secure stateless tokens.
-You can find a lot of info about the motivation + benifits of using paseto inside the original paseto repo: [HERE][reference_impl].
+You can find a lot of info about the motivation + benefits of using paseto inside the original paseto repo: [HERE][reference_impl].

 ## Usage ##